East Midland Chamber's Charitable Fund

-At the same event, the Chambers's president, Kevin Harris, announced the new beneficiaires for 2019 which are:
+At the same event, the Chamber's president, Kevin Harris, announced the new beneficiaires for 2019 which are:

-Twenty Twenty is an employment and support charity that breaks cycles of worklessness, hopelessness and dependency in the most deprived areas of Leicestershire and Derbyshire and Rutland, through working with young people aged 11-24.
-We believe that every young person has incredible potential, and that the most disaffected young people are resources to be developed rather than problems to be solved.
+Twenty Twenty is an employment and support charity that breaks cycles of worklessness, hopelessness and dependency in the most deprived areas of Leicestershire and Derbyshire and Rutland, through working with young people aged 11 to 24.
+They believe that every young person has incredible potential, and that the most disaffected young people are resources to be developed rather than problems to be solved.

-The young people who come to us live without hope, in the most deprived neighbourhoods, many from families who are now long term unemployed:
+The young people who go to TwentyTwenty live without hope, in the most deprived neighbourhoods, many from families who are now long term unemployed:

-SkillForce has a unique dual mission, namely, to develop confidence, resilience and self-worth in young people, particularly those most at risk of social exclusion whilst also helping former Service personnel to transition to civilian life, giving them renewed purpose, a paid job and a new, rewarding career working with young people.
+SkillForce has a unique dual mission, namely, to develop confidence, resilience and self-worth in young people, helping to be happy, successful and have a foundation for positive mental health, whilst also helping former Service personnel to transition to civilian life, giving them renewed purpose, a paid job and a new, rewarding career working with young people.

-The principal vehicle for the delivery of these vitally important skills is our new Prince William Award for 6 – 14 year olds.
-This is the only award programme of its kind and the only programme to bear the name of our Patron, HRH Prince William, The Duke of Cambridge.
+The charity’s flagship education programme is The Prince William Award for 6 to 14 year olds.
+This is the only award programme of its kind and the only one to bear the name of our Patron, HRH Prince William, The Duke of Cambridge.

-The charity also works with 14 – 19 year olds on confidence, resilience, employability and essential life skills through its SkillForce Prince’s Award, the PEP and mentoring programmes.
+The charity also works with 14 to 19 year olds on confidence, resilience, employability and essential life skills.